philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

    * In the **Row ID** field, select **Visitor (Value)** from the Dynamic content list.

    * On this action, click the ellipsis (**...**) and click **Rename**.
 Rename this action **"Get the Visitor"**.
-This is a good practice, so you and other flow editors can understand the purpose of the step without having to dive into the details, as before.
+This is still good practice, so you and other flow editors can understand the purpose of the step without having to dive into the details, as before.

 8. Click **New Step**.
 This is the step that will create and send email to the visitor.